Phase I: AMCAS Application

 The Virginia Tech Carilion School of Medicine uses a rolling admission process and sends out acceptance notifications in late fall and early winter.

 Some students not offered an initial acceptance will be notified that they have been placed in our active status pool.
-After April 30, the active status pool will convert to a wait list.
-An applicant may remain on the wait list up to student matriculation in August.
+After April 30, the active status pool will convert to a waitlist.
+An applicant may remain on the waitlist until matriculation.

-Once notified by mail of acceptance, students will have two weeks from the date of their acceptance letter to notify our Admissions Office of their decision.
-If an applicant accepts the offer of admission, a deposit of $100 will be required at that time.
+Once notified by email of acceptance, students have two weeks from the date of their acceptance letter to notify our Admissions Office of their decision.
+If an applicant accepts the offer of admission, they must set up their student account and complete their Acknowledgement of Offer Form.
 Additionally, each accepted applicant will be advised that matriculation is dependent upon the school’s Terms and Conditions of Acceptance.

 Terms and Conditions of Acceptance

 - All acceptances, scholarships, and merit awards for the Virginia Tech Carilion School of Medicine are contingent upon satisfactory completion of all coursework, including the Virginia Tech Carilion School of Medicine premedical requirements.
 A grade of "C" may require a written explanation.
 A grade of "D" or below will result in a re-evaluation of the application.
 The required courses should not be taken pass/fail or credit/no credit.